-Troubleshoot connection issues to Azure Cosmos DB for PostgreSQL
+Troubleshoot connection issues to Azure Database for MySQL

-Connection problems may be caused by several things, such as:
+Connection problems may be caused by a variety of things, including:

 - Firewall settings